Red Wings vs Blues Prediction — AI Finds CAN'T MISS NHL Lines & Props (Oct 28)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over mountains of data from every facet between the Red Wings and Blues and using recursive machine learning and impressive AI to boil down the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every facet between the Red Wings and Blues and using recursive machine learning and industry leading AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most fixated on the trending factor knucklehead sportsbettors tend to put on player performance factors between a Red Wings team going up against a possibly deflated Blues team.
-Trends look to say the true game analytics appear to reflect a strong lean against one Vegas line specifically.
+Interestingly enough, the data has been most focused on the unproportionally assigned weight human bettors often put on St. Louis’s strength factors between a Red Wings team going up against a possibly improved Blues team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.